ivpn/ivpn.net/src/content/pages/knowledgebase/troubleshooting/how-to-submit-vpn-diagnostic-logs-to-ivpn.md

 1. Launch the IVPN App and tap on the gear icon to access the `Settings` menu.
 2. Click on the `VPN protocol` and select `OpenVPN`.
 3. Return one step back, scroll down and toggle the `Enable logging` option **on**.
-4. Use the VPN software in such a way that the error may be logged e.g if you cannot connect then attempt to connect to the VPN.
+4. Use the VPN software in such a way that the error may be logged e.g. if you cannot connect then attempt to connect to the VPN.
 5. Access the `Settings` menu once again and click on the `Send Logs` button.

 ### iOS

 1. Launch the IVPN App and tap on the gear icon to access the `Settings` menu.
 2. Toggle `Diagnostic logs` switch On.
-5. Use the VPN software in such a way that the error may be logged e.g if you cannot connect then attempt to connect to the VPN.
+5. Use the VPN software in such a way that the error may be logged e.g. if you cannot connect then attempt to connect to the VPN.
 6. Access the Settings menu once again and click on the `Send Logs` button.

 ### Linux